BierschneiderEmanuel/MimoAICleaningRobot/README.md

 <strong>Cutting-Edge Innovation:</strong><br>
 <br>
 This project exemplifies the integration of AI, robotics, and user-centric design to deliver tangible operational benefits and a showcase for next-generation automation.
-This code is for a elephant robotics ai robot with 6 degrees of freedom that utilizes speech recognition combined with a multimodal transformer-based large language model. called bakllava.
-The robot calculates the distance to a target object that shall be cleaned up in case a human person is detected that says is it messy to trigger the cleanup. to detect if it is messy the baklava model is used. to locate the object to be cleaned up yolo v8 is used. the robot is connected via a proprietry tcp/ip socket library.
-Do write a sophisticated feature list in bullet points<br>
+This code is for a elephant robotics AI robot with 6 degrees of freedom that utilizes speech recognition combined with a multimodal transformer-based large language model, called bakllava.
 <br>
 <strong>Feature List: Elephant Robotics AI Robot (6-DOF) with Multimodal AI and Speech Control</strong><br>
 <br>
 <strong>6 Degrees of Freedom Robotic Arm</strong><br>
 Enables complex manipulation and precise movement in 3D space.<br>
+Utilizes the ROS2 MoveIt motion planning framework with collision detection and and avoidance visualized in RViz.<br>
 <br>
 <strong>Speech Recognition Integration</strong><br>
 Uses speech_recognition and pyttsx3 for natural language interaction and voice feedback.<br>
 <br>
 <strong>Multimodal Transformer-based LLM (Bakllava)</strong><br>
 <br>
-Accepts both image and text input for context-aware reasoning.<br>
+Accepts both image input for context-aware reasoning.<br>
 Determines scene cleanliness or messiness from camera images using advanced vision-language understanding.<br>
-YOLOv8 Object Detection<br>
+<strong>YOLOv8 Object Detection)</strong><br>
 <br>
 Detects and localizes specific objects (e.g., fork, banana) in real-time.<br>
 Calculates object position and distance for robotic manipulation.<br>